mort8088/mort8088.com/content/posts/2023/2023-12-31-2023-a-year-in-review.md

 Discovering React for work in September rekindled my interest in crafting APIs in .NET.
 Slowly, I started delving into code as I had years ago.

 Project ideas surfaced, yet I felt burdened and lethargic.
 Change was imperative, but its form eluded me.

+*Turns out the Bastard was me all along.*

 Then, one afternoon, I realized I couldn't watch others live the life I aspired to.
 I pruned my YouTube subscriptions, slashing what was 200 to about 70ish *(yes, excessive YouTube watching was no joke...)*